[?] Subscribe To This Site

 How to Use Tea Tree Oil on Candida Infections

-Here are some suggestions on how you can use tea tree oil on Candida and fungal infections.
-While research shows tea tree oil is effective against Candida, there are very few human studies looking at effective dosages and treatment methods.
+While research shows tea tree oil is effective against Candida in the lab, there are unfortunately, few human studies looking at effective dosages and treatment methods.

-Please consult with your healthcare provider before trying any of these treatments.
+I would recommend consulting with your healthcare provider before trying any of these treatments.

 Athlete's Foot